Man sitting on a lounge cuddling a white dog banner image

 • toys, leashes, collars, name tag.

-Teach your children the dos and don'ts:
+Teach your children the dos and don'ts when interacting with dogs.

-• Do avoid eye contact with the dog.
+• avoid eye contact with the dog.

-If you decide a pet is suitable for you and your household, consider rehoming a cat or dog from Council's animal shelter or a rescue organisation.
-Many healthy animals are euthanised because suitable homes cannot be found.
+If you decide a pet will suit your household and lifestyle, consider rehoming a cat or dog from our animal shelter or a rescue organisation.

 Owning a pet